-Amoskeag: Is your character’s view of the world reflective of the way you see the world?
+Amoskeag: Is Kitty’s view of the world reflective of the way you see the world?
 Or were you surprised by what they saw?
 How they felt?

-Amoskeag: How do you feel when a piece gets accepted and readers that you don’t know are now going to complete the story that you worked so hard at to shape?
+Amoskeag: How do you feel when a piece gets accepted and readers that you don’t know are now going to complete the essay that you worked so hard at to shape?

 Amoskeag: What’s next for you as a writer?

 Thomas: I have one completed novel, one in first draft, another on life support and a couple unfinished short stories.
 So I have plenty to keep me busy.